Believe and Receive

 Let’s suppose you were a parent with five children.
 One of your sons came up and asked if you would take the family to the mall.
 You reply, “Sure.
 We’ll go there this afternoon.”

-This scenario may sound ridiculous but this is how many people approach God in prayer.
+This scenario sounds ridiculous, but this is how many people approach God in prayer.
 There was one prayer group I briefly attended where this sort of thing happened all the time.
 After discussing our prayer requests, we each took turns uttering petitions before the Lord.
-The first person prayed for several of the requests mentioned.
-Then the next person did the same thing, repeating many of the requests the first person already prayed for.
-Then the third person did likewise and then the fourth person and so on.
+The first person prayed for several of the requests.
+Then the next person did the same thing, repeating many of the requests the first person already prayed.
+Then the third person did likewise and then the fourth and so on.

-Many people aren’t convinced God heard their prayers the first time.
+Many people seem unconvinced God heard their prayers the first time.
 Some Christians cite the persistent widow in Luke 18 to justify their pestering God with the same need.
-But keep in mind the widow was dealing with an unjust judge.
+Keep in mind the widow was dealing with an unjust judge.

-Delays in our prayers being answered are not because God wasn’t listening.
-They are sometimes due to demonic opposition.
+Delays in answered prayer are not because God wasn’t listening.
+Sometimes they are due to demonic opposition.
 In Daniel chapter 10, the prophet had been fasting and praying for three weeks.
 Notice what the angel told Daniel beginning with verse 12…

 12 “Do not fear, Daniel, for from the first day that you set your heart to understand, and to humble yourself before your God, your words were heard; and I have come because of your words.